fara-pug/fara-pug/index.md

 </tbody>
 </table>

-For the next house, but also trips to the beach:
+For the next house, but also trips to the beach/lake/graveyard:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">